Q: How many weeks of nicotine replacement therapy (NRT) can I receive in total?

 A: If you are enrolled at a participating Family Health Team, Community Health Centre, Nurse Practitioner-Led Clinic, Addiction Agency, Aboriginal Health Access Centre or Indigenous Health Organization, you may be able to receive up to 26 weeks of NRT support within your one-year enrollment period.

-If you are enrolled in STOP on the Road with your local Public Health Unit, you may receive a 5-week kit of nicotine patches.
+If you are enrolled in STOP on the NET, you may receive up to 4 weeks of free NRT products.

 Q: Where can I get resources to help me in my quitting?